 Weight and Joint Pain in Dogs

 There is a strong correlation between a dog's weight and their joint health.
-Excess weight puts added stress on a dog's joints, leading to increased wear and tear.
+Excess weight stresses a dog's joints, increasing wear and tear.
 This can contribute to conditions like arthritis and joint pain.
 When a dog is overweight, their joints are forced to bear a heavier load, potentially causing inflammation and deterioration over time.
 Maintaining a healthy weight is crucial for supporting optimal joint function and preventing joint-related issues.
 Regular exercise, a balanced diet, and proper weight management are essential for promoting good joint health and overall well-being in dogs.

 My Favorite Joint Supplements

-Rodrigo and Sydney have tried a long list of joint supplements, and none worked better than the following, so I had to update this blog post.
+I have tried a long list of joint supplements, none of which worked better than the following:

-- WINPRO Hip & Joint (chewable – the dogs think these are treats)
+2. WINPRO Hip & Joint – chewable – the dogs think these are treats